 I graduated from SPC in 1963 and completed a Valuations degree at RMIT University in Melbourne.

 I then became a Patrol Officer of the Papua New Guinea Constabulary.
-As the officer-in-charge of the Komo Patrol Post in the Southern Highlands, I was responsible for maintaining law and order, council, roads, schools, bridges and health centres, along with building community engagement and agriculture, capacity building and carrying out extensive jungle patrols.
+As the officer-in-charge of the Komo Patrol Post in the Southern Highlands, I was responsible for maintaining law and order, council, roads, schools, bridges and health centres, along with building community engagement and agriculture, capacity building and carrying out extensive jungle patrols and settling disputes.

-I became involved with the Northern Territory Feral Animal Committee and managed their program and projects, involving integrate exercises with landholders, state and federal agencies, pursue co-operative research gaps with universities and other agencies; and co-ordinate refinement of their aerial survey techniques.
+I was in charge of the Northern Territory Feral Animal Committee and managed their program and projects, involving integrated feral animal control exercises with landholders, state and federal agencies, pursue co-operative research gaps with universities and other agencies; and co-ordinate refinement of their aerial survey techniques.

 It’s worth noting the Northern Territory of Australia has an area of 1.4 million square kilometres.

 I was then appointed as the chief wildlife ranger for the Northern Territory, overseeing training and wildlife enforcement, researching data collection, monitoring and undertaking aerial survey work.
-I represented NT at national conventions and implemented the CITES C.porosus Management Plan.
+I represented NT at national conventions and implemented the Convention on International Trade in Endangered Species (CITES) C.Porosus Management Plan.

-As part of the role, I undertook ranger training in 1080, range and aerial marksmanship and led national simulated exotic FMD disease exercise and developed training for crocodile capture and handling for rangers.
+As part of the role, I organised ranger training in 1080 baiting, range and aerial marksmanship and led national simulated exotic (Foot and Mouth Disease) disease exercise and developed training for crocodile capture and handling for rangers.

-I was also involved with the implementation of satellite training collars on camels in the Simpson Desert.
+I was also involved with the implementation of satellite (training) tracking collars on camels in the Simpson Desert, for research and potential harvesting.

 I later became the regional director of Parks and Wildlife in Katherine, managing a multi-disciplined team of 65 staff.

-As part of this role, I was responsible for developing strategies and priorities for the region, chairing heads of government, representing the region on boards and at various conferences, negotiating new parks for the National Reserve System, capacity building and the indigenous joint management of Parks.
+As part of this role, I was responsible for developing strategies and priorities for the region, chairing heads of government (including recovery and reconstruciton post Katherine floods in 1998), representing the region on boards and at various conferences, negotiating new parks for the National Reserve System, capacity building and the indigenous joint management of Parks.

 I oversaw the NT Weeds Act and arranged enforcement training and was involved in the development of great partnerships with the Aborigines.